Kensington Voice regularly collects updates from the Philadelphia Department of Public Health about the COVID-19 pandemic.

 A booster shot is an additional dose of a vaccine that helps protect your body’s immune system in case you are exposed to a disease, like COVID-19, according to the health department.

 “Many vaccines that we get throughout our lives require booster doses.
-Most people know they need to get a tetanus shot every once in a while; the Tdap vaccine you’ll get is a booster,” Matt Rankin, a spokesperson for the health department wrote to Kensington Voice in an email on Jan.
+Most people know they need to get a tetanus shot every once in a while; the Tdap vaccine you’ll get is a booster,” Rankin wrote in an email on Jan.
 18. “It helps your body’s immune system to be ready in case you get exposed to tetanus.
 There is some evidence that a booster dose [of a COVID-19 vaccine] offers additional protection against the omicron variant.”

 Why is it important for people who are already fully vaccinated to receive a booster shot?